How Much Does a Land Survey Cost in 2025?

 While a mortgage survey or boundary assessment is not always a requirement, you may need one if you plan to buy extended title insurance.
 Like a home appraisal, it can provide valuable information regarding pricing.

-Additionally, a mortgage survey can be helpful for buyers to be aware of details regarding local regulation.
-For example, it may not be legal to build a fence dividing your yard from a neighbor’s along the adjoining boundary line.
-Or the driveway may encroach on a neighbor's space.
+Additionally, a mortgage survey can help buyers be aware of details regarding local regulations.
+For example, it may not be legal to build a fence dividing your yard from a neighbor’s along the adjoining boundary line, or the driveway may encroach on a neighbor's space.
 A mortgage survey can help pinpoint issues to address before closing a real estate transaction.

 New Construction

 Survey services for new construction homes can range from $1,000 to $2,000.
-There are several tiers involved in the process, and it will typically include boundary, topography, staking and location services.
+Several tiers are involved in the process, typically including boundary, topography, staking, and location services.

 Fence

 A land study for fencing costs $250 to $1,000, depending on the lot size.
-If there’s already a fence in place, that’s no guarantee that you’re building on your property line.
+If there’s already a fence in place, there’s no guarantee you’re building on your property line.
 If you build over the line or within the public “setback” boundaries in urban areas, you may have to remove the fence later.
-That’s why it’s worthwhile to obtain a professional fence survey beforehand.
+It’s worthwhile to obtain a professional fence survey beforehand.

 ALTA Home Survey

 The typical rate for an ALTA survey ranges from $2,000 to $3,000.
-This type of assessment is conducted according to the standards of the American Land Title Association.
-It’s one of the most extensive property survey options.
+This type of assessment is conducted according to the standards of the American Land Title Association and is one of the most extensive property survey options.

 As-Built

 As-built surveys cost an average of $800 to $1,200, depending on square footage.
-For this service, the professional surveyor measures the exterior and interior of a home or structure to create a three-dimensional representation of it.
+For this service, the professional surveyor measures the exterior and interior of a home or structure to create a three-dimensional representation.
 The process involves using lasers to capture dimensions.
-This method is much more accurate than blueprints and plans.
+This method is more accurate than blueprints and plans.

 Staked Site

 The price range for a site staking report is $200 to $500.
 Professionals usually perform this service ahead of new construction.
-The professionals mark for structures that you’re building or installing such as buildings and roads.
-They will also designate slopes and prep locations for utilities and lighting.
+The professionals mark for structures you’re building or installing, such as buildings and roads.
+They also designate slopes and prep locations for utilities and lighting.

 Plot Plan or Plat Surveys

 Plot plans cost anywhere from $75 to $200, while plat surveys purchased from the county cost $10 to $30.
-Both of these products concern a subject “plot,” which is a designated parcel of land considered an independent piece of property, regardless of what improvements, if any, have been made on it.
+Both of these products concern a subject “plot,” which is a designated parcel of land considered an independent piece of property, regardless of what improvements have been made to it.
 However, the two are very different from one another:

 Additions

 The average cost for a property survey prior to adding buildings or other improvements is around $500.
-If you’re a property owner, consider having an assessment prepared to define the plot before outlining any possible improvements to ensure they don’t encroach upon a neighbor's property.
+If you’re a property owner, consider having an assessment prepared to define the plot before building home additions to ensure they don’t encroach upon a neighbor's property.
 At worst, you might find yourself in court with a neighbor over something you’ve built or placed on land that may or may not be yours.

 It’s also important to know how local laws can dictate how close you can build to boundary lines regardless of whether you have neighbors.
 Local ordinances determine the extent of these restrictions, or “setbacks.”

-• Garages & Driveways: Making improvements or extensions outside of your building limits can cause significant future problems.
+• Garages and driveways: Making improvements or extensions outside of your building limits can cause significant future problems.
 For example, if part of your property contains an easement—a portion of land where service companies or other individuals have access rights—you shouldn’t build anything to interfere with that space.
 If you do, the easement holder could demand you remove it at your expense.

-• Patios & Decks: Before you build a large deck or even a small patio, define your boundary lines so you know exactly what you must work within.
+• Patios and decks: Before you build a large deck or even a small patio, define your boundary lines so you know exactly what you must work within.

 Subdivision